Giovanni Serao

 Giovanni Serao (born 2 March 1977) is an Italian retired footballer.

 Career

 Serao started his senior career with Padova in Serie A, making five league appearances and scoring a goal against Cagliari, causing him to "almost make a lap of the pitch for joy".
 However, after leaving the club, he never played at the top level again.

 While playing for Novara in Serie C, Serao received an offer from Torino in Serie B, but the transfer never happened and he signed for Chieti in the same division instead.

 In 2015, Serao claimed that he treated professional football "in the early years, as a fun and never as a job".
+In the summer of 2015 he moved to Fbc Saronno in Eccellenza.

+In 2016, he was called to the Trecate bench in the First Category, but after only two days he resigned.
+In June 2016 he announced his return to football with Briga in Promozione.